mRcSchwering/magic-soup/docs/mechanics.md

 Cells are agents.
 Each cell has a string, the genome, which unambigously encodes a set or proteins, the proteome.
 These proteins can change molecules in and around the cell.
 Through that each cell can process information.
-Each cell's proteome can form complex networks with hubs, feedback loops, cascades, and oscillators.
+Cell proteomes can form complex networks with hubs, feedback loops, cascades, and oscillators.
-When randomly changing the cell's genome, this network changes randomly, too.
+When randomly changing a cell genomes, their networks change randomly, too.
 By selectively replicating certain cells while killing others, cells can evolve.

 - [Genetics](#genetics) explains how genetics work in this simulation